litlighilit/openDefault/README.md

 # openDefaultBrowser in Windows

-_interesting skill showcase, just for fun_
+There once was an intend to implement opening "about:blank" in Nim's stdlib `browsers` (via `openDefaultBrowser()` API).

+but finally it was found hard to implement (at least not as easily as thought).

+Anyway,
+this repo tries to implement that.

 ## desc
 As an answser to `how to invoke the browser by programming`.
 Some is translated from C++'s code (see `cpp/`)

+## about `cpp/`
+C/C++ version of openDefaultBrowser, created for testing under Windows

 ## about `otherImpl/`

+_interesting skill showcase, just for fun_

 In `otherImpl` subdir, there are server `lib*.nim`, which are different versions of the almostly same logic.